 I have struggled to put a cork in the whining.
 But I have come to suspect that this is about something quite different from whining.
 I reconnected with a very dear and good friend recently after a long period of having lost touch.
 We knew each other since we started our respective careers and are both now retired.
 In our Zoom call, we sipped our wine and he casually remarked that since his retirement he had begun to feel less and less consequential.
 What a curious way to capture the essence of this feeling, I thought.
 Here we were.
 He the former School Superintendent for a large California District and me a former Senior Vice President for a large government services company after serving twenty years as a parish priest!
 I wondered… “Inconsequential?!
 Me?!”
 But, the truth is he nailed it.

 I discussed this with my wife this morning on our daily walk.
 What emerged in the back and forth of our dialogue was that the consequential things both my friend and I did were largely related to the position and title we held at any given moment in time.
-Our words, our actions, and our decisions were as consequential as the position we held, the title we possessed.
+Our words, our actions, and our decisions were as consequential as the position we held, the title we possessed, the people we moved with.
 It is often said there is a freedom, of sorts, to be enjoyed when we shed the trappings of position and titles.
 We become somehow more real.
 The jury is still out for me.
 But surely any consequence we possess related to relationships without the posturing, hierarchal titles, and power positions reflects a different kind of value.
 Power, position, titles are heady but as a friend of mine commented: “We do begin to believe our own press releases.”

 There is a kind of peeling away of the layers and layers of who we thought, wished, and pretended we were as we grow older and shed the seduction of titles, positions, and place we possessed in our different communities of influence.
-But this peeling away requires a willingness to participate in becoming a new person or, more accurately the real person we really are.
+But this peeling away requires a willingness to participate in becoming a new person or, more accurately the person we really are.

 Tolstoy left home when he was 82 and sick with pneumonia renouncing his aristocratic lifestyle and leaving his wife of 48 years.
 The Hindus teach the fourth and final stage of a man’s (woman’s?) life, called Sannyasa, should be devoted to renunciation and seeking enlightenment (Moksha).
-The gift that may or may not be offered by age depends upon your willingness to allow its emergence.
+The gift that may or may not be offered by aging depends upon your willingness to allow its emergence.
 It is a reality captured in virtually all religions, all cultures.
 It is unnerving before it is liberating to know that “dust thou art and unto dust thou shalt return”.

 The ancient Greek philosophers wrote about the attributes assigned to a being which are precisely that…’attributes’ that do not describe the being itself.
-Many have argued that this Self… this being itself is what participates in what we call God; the light that dwells in us.
+Many have argued that this Self… this being itself is what participates in what we call God; the light that dwells within us.

 This is no passive exercise.
 We will live uneasy without a willingness to align ourselves with the natural, developmentally appropriate stages that our lives are subject to.
 What could be more important than to be congruent with one’s own evolution and to let this be a witness to those around us.